 A deductible is the amount of money that you have to pay before the insurance provider will kick in to cover your claim.

-If you paid $800 for your phone before taxes, you’ll need to cover $100 before the insurer will step in to cover the remainder of the claim.
+For example, if you paid $800 for your phone before taxes and have a $100 deductible, you'll need to cover $100 before the insurer will step in to cover the remainder of the claim.

 Depreciation